Overview

 estimate and its standard error (SE) at each planned analysis by running

 rstan.
-Note that the SE is
+The SE is calculated as

 PoS estimate example